-Note: Discovery, including requests for admission, are being served with the petition upon defendant.
-If a response to requests for admission is not timely served, the request is considered admitted without the necessity of a court order.
-Read all attachments.
-See an attorney promptly.
+Note: Discovery, including requests for admission, are being served with the petition upon defendants.
+The requests are deemed admitted if not timely answered.

 - 3. BUSINESS DEALINGS ACCOUNT WITH AFFIDAVIT AND STATEMENT: Plaintiff sues on an account founded on business dealings between the parties and for which a systematic record has been kept.
 Obligor failed to pay as promised, to plaintiff's damage in the principal amount stated herein.
 All conditions precedent to plaintiff's recovery have occurred.
-The account is verified in the attached affidavit and itemized in Exhibit A. Alternatively, Obligor is liable based on other grounds, for example, breach of contract and quantum meruit. - 4.
+The account is verified in the attached affidavit and itemized in Exhibit A. Alternatively, Defendants are liable based on other grounds, for example, breach of contract and quantum meruit. - 4.
 GUARANTY: Attached hereto as Exhibit B and incorporated herein is a true copy of a guaranty agreement signed by Guarantor, in which Guarantor promised to pay Obligor's debt.
 Plaintiff has demanded payment from Obligor and Guarantor, and all conditions precedent to recovery have occurred.
 Guarantor has failed to pay the debt, to plaintiff's damage. - 5.
 ATTORNEYS' FEES: Plaintiff demanded payment from defendants more than thirty days ago, has retained the undersigned counsel to collect this debt, and requests attorneys' fees.
 All conditions precedent to recovery have occurred.
-Defendants neither paid nor tendered payment. - 6.
-REQUESTED RELIEF: Plaintiff requests judgment against defendants jointly and severally as stated in paragraph one.
+Defendants neither paid nor tendered payment.

-BY: \\\\\\MARK P. BLENDEN, Bar No. 02486300

-The Blenden Roth Law Firm

-P.O.
-Box 560326

-Dallas, TX 75356

-888-799-3000

-888-799-4000 (fax)
+BY: \\\\\

-Please complete all blanks, sign, and have affidavit properly notarized.
+MARK P. BLENDEN, Bar No. 02486300 The Blenden Roth Law Firm P.O.
+Box 560326 Dallas, TX 75356 888-799-3000 888-799-4000 (fax) Please complete all blanks, sign, and have affidavit properly notarized.
 Amount, without interest, must be stated in item 5.